zephyrproject-rtos/zephyr/doc/application/index.rst

 #.
 Set Kconfig configuration options.
 See :ref:`application-kconfig`.

 #.
-Optionally, you can also configure any devicetree overlays needed by your
+Configure any devicetree overlays needed by your application.
-   application.
-See :ref:`application_dt` below for details.
+   See :ref:`set-devicetree-overlays`.

 .. _important-build-vars: